The Definitive List for Mobile Photography Editing on Android

 Max save resolution: Camera resolution, maximum unknown.

 Aviary – is an all around clean editing and adjustment app for imagery.
 It comes with a standard suite of adjustment tools, as well as some filters that do surprisingly little damage to images.
 There are a number of additional filter packs for sale, which add some variety to this basic app.
-As for what kind of app it is, it is in the same group as VSCOcam, though of lesser quality in that it applies a filter, where VSCO alters light curvature.
+As for what kind of app it is, it is in the same group as VSCOcam or Fotor, in that it has your standard suite of adjustment tools and the application of filters or curve presets.

 Fotor is in a similar category to VSCO and more cosely Aviary in that it offers your standard adjustment tools along with a suite of filters for enhancing images.
 (There is an old and discontinued version of the app, no longer available in the app store, which is better than the new.
 This older version had papper and scratch layering effects which, on Android, are hard to come by.
 So if you have it on your phone still, don’t delete it.
 The paper filters are worth keeping in my view.